Wealth Architect · · 10 min read

 A few patterns that don't show up in most guides.

 Optimising for taxes at the expense of everything else.
 Founders who won't sell an investment because of capital gains—even when selling is clearly right.
-Who structure for tax efficiency in ways that create operational nightmares.
-Who make decisions based on tax tail wagging the dog.
+Who structures for tax efficiency in ways that create operational nightmares.
+Who makes decisions based on tax tail wagging the dog?
 Taxes matter.
 They're not the only thing that matters.

 Not enjoying it.
 Founders who build enormous wealth and then live like they're poor because spending feels irresponsible.
-Who never take the trip, buy the thing, help the person—because preservation becomes an end in itself.
+Who never takes the trip, buys the thing, or helps the person, because preservation becomes an end in itself.
 There's a balance between profligacy and miserliness.
 Many founders never find it.

 Most of these mistakes share a root cause: not thinking about wealth as a system.

-The founder who over-builds treats structure as a standalone problem.
+The founder who overbuilds treats the structure as a standalone problem.
 The one with fee blindness treats each investment as independent.
 The one who over-commits to illiquids isn't looking at aggregate exposure.

 The playbook approach I've laid out is systems thinking applied to wealth.
 Structure, treasury, portfolio, income, protection, governance—they connect.
 Decisions in one area affect others.
 The goal isn't optimising each piece in isolation but building something coherent.